A characterization of positroids, with applications to amalgams and excluded minors: Background

 Some of the excluded minors for the class of positroids that we present in Section \ref{sec:exmin} will be defined by giving their cyclic flats and the ranks of those flats, so we briefly review this perspective on matroids.
 Given a matroid $M$, a subset $A$ of $E(M)$ is \emph{cyclic} if the restriction $M|A$ has no coloops.
 Equivalently, $A$ is cyclic if it is a (possibly empty) union of circuits.
 A \emph{cyclic flat} is a flat that is cyclic.
 Let $\mathcal{Z}(M)$ denote the set of cyclic flats of $M$.
-Note that $\mathcal{Z}(M)$ is a lattice: the join of cyclic flats $A$ and $B$ is $\cl(A\cup B)$, and their meet is $(A\cap B)-C$ where $C$ is the set of coloops of $M|A\cap B$.
+Note that $\mathcal{Z}(M)$ is a lattice: the join of cyclic flats $A$ and $B$ is $\cl(A\cup B)$, and their meet is $(A\cap B)-C$ where $C$ is the set of coloops of $M|(A\cap B)$.
+All connected flats $F$ with $|F|\geq 2$ are cyclic flats, but not conversely.

+There is no connection between the terms \textsl{cyclic interval} and \textsl{cyclic flat}, both of which are well established in the literature.
+For instance, using the usual order, in the cycle matroid of the graph shown in Figure \ref{fig:cyclicvscyclic}, which is a positroid, the set $\{3,6,9\}$ is a cyclic flat that is not a cyclic interval, while $\{6,7\}$ is a cyclic interval that is a flat, but it is not a cyclic flat.